yuhr/uriware/README.md

 **_This package is still under heavy development._**

-It does not depend on any other packages nor platform-specific JavaScript features, so it should work in browsers, Deno and Node.js.
+It's bundled with [`dnt`](https://github.com/denoland/dnt), so it should work in browsers, Deno and Node.js.

 ## Installation